The Christmas Spider

 Here is an extra one looking for a home this year.

-Inexpensively priced at only $15, with a $2 shipping and handling charge within the United States.
+Inexpensively priced at only $20, standard S&H is FREE within the continental United States.

 Have a preference for a certain color or colors?
 Write me at firstname.lastname@example.org (write the words Christmas Spider in the subject line as I just do not open emails from addresses I don't recognize) and let me know what you'd like to see on your own Christmas Tree.